liberland/laws/drafting/drafts/police-law.md

 b) Protection, whereby an Agent may offer their authority and strength to protect a person in need,

-c) Refuge from a disaster, where an Agent may provide binding instructions to others,
+c) Emergency response, where an Agent may provide binding instructions to others,

 d) Measures to prevent or suspend criminal activity, and